 Modular light sconces are designed to decorate a wall with customized compositions in a variety of illuminated shapes.
 With a block-shaped modular lighting collection, each piece can be rotated at will, creating an unexpected juxtaposition of highlights and shadows while preventing unnecessary glare.
 Whether positioned close together in an intimate, small space, or farther apart in larger interiors, such a lighting design can achieve a spirited, yet decorative presence.

-A subtle cluster of circular wall sconces can add sparkling character to a room, especially when using half-spheres made from cast glass.
-An organic process and imperfect by nature, each individual sconce is unique in appearance with its own refractive properties.
-Light interacts with these imperfections and the bubbles of the cast glass, creating a visually rich halo of light and an enchanting arrangement when clustered together.
+A subtle cluster or arrangement of wall sconces can add textural character to a room, especially when using masterfully crafted blown glass.
+Glassblowing is an ancient, organic process and imperfect by nature, making each individual creation unique in appearance with its own refractive properties.
+Light interacts with these irregularities, creating a visually rich halo of light and an enchanting arrangement when clustered together.

 Pairing wood and metal can add a natural, organic feel to wall lighting design.
 With a disc-shaped fixture that sits slightly off the wall, a hidden light radiates behind the configuration, creating an aura of warm, indirect light without casting heavy shadows or harsh glares.
 On the opposite side of the shape spectrum, a minimalist, cubic collection of wall lights can be composed in a bold, geometric formation that quickly becomes a room’s focal point.